-Null Hypothesis Significance Testing (NHST) is common in research, usually through so‑called “p‑values”.
+Null Hypothesis Significance Testing (NHST) is common in research, notably in the biomedical and social sciences.

 Navigating the page

 - You should consider no longer using significance testing (NHST), because it slows the progress of science and damages real lives.

 - NHST's continued adoption is supported by cognitive biases, notably: dichotomania (black-and-white thinking), nullism (false notion that “zero” is objective), and statistical reification (confusing data and models with physical reality).

 - NHST is not the same as p‑values.

 - They usually come together but you can have NHST without p‑values and p‑values without NHST.